WalletConnect/walletconnect-docs/docs/specs/servers/echo/echo-server-api.md

-## Notify
+## Push

-Used to notify a message to a set of accounts
+The webhook triggered when a message is observed on the relay

-`POST /notify`
+`POST /push`

 Body: